khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_1.md

 Ibn ʿAbd al-Barr said, “Proof cannot be established with this _isnād_ because Al-Ḥārith ibn Ghiṣṣīn is _majhūl_ (unknown)”; Ibn Ḥazm said, “This is a fallen narration.
 Abū Sufyān is weak; Al-Ḥārith ibn Ghiṣṣīn is Abū Wahb al-Thaqafī; Sallām ibn Sulaymān narrated fabricated _aḥādīth_ - this is one of them without a doubt.”

-To judge this _ḥadīth_ on Sallām ibn Sulaym---also known as Sallām ibn Sulaymān---is better, for he is agreed to be _ḍaʿīf_; in fact, Ibn Khirāsh said about him, “An utter liar” and Ibn Ḥibbān said, “He narrated fabricated _aḥādīth_.”
+To judge this _ḥadīth_ on Sallām ibn Sulaym---also known as Sallām ibn Sulay\-mān---is better, for he is agreed to be _ḍaʿīf_; in fact, Ibn Khirāsh said about him, “An utter liar” and Ibn Ḥibbān said, “He narrated fabricated _aḥādīth_.”

 As for Abū Sufyān, he is not weak as Ibn Ḥazm said, but rather he is reliable as Ibn Ḥajar has said in _al-Taqrīb_, and Muslim narrates from him in his _Ṣaḥīḥ_.